vaggelisk/magentoGitForVsf2/app/code/Netsteps/PopulateBooks/README.md

 plain string, without `' '` or anything similar

-## CustomerId in loogedin customer
+## CustomerId in logedin customer

-This is a little bit strange.
+This is a bit strange.
 The `customerId` is kind of secret parameter

 For more details you can see here https://magento.stackexchange.com/questions/236076/how-to-get-customerid-in-api-in-magento-2-and-how-magento-gets-customerid-for-t

+## How to make a custom attribute for category

+You need only 2 files
+1. `app/code/Vendor/Module/view/adminhtml/ui_component/category_form.xml`
+2. `app/code/Vendor/Module/Setup/Patch/Data/AddCategoryDecimalAttribute.php`

+You can see on web the content of this files

+Is important to know that after `magento 2.3`, the InstallData file/class is not working properly and you need the Patch

+Patches is important for building the category in the database, especially on this table

+> SELECT attribute_code, frontend_label, entity_type_id
+FROM eav_attribute;

+For Desplaying the list of patches

+> SELECT *
+FROM patch_list
+WHERE patch_name LIKE '%AddCategoryCustomAttribute%';

+If you see your patch class name → Magento thinks it already ran.

+If you don’t see it → Magento never picked it up (maybe wrong file path / namespace).

+If you see the patch, but you don't see the attribute on eav_attribute table, you have to delete and run again se setup:upgrade

+> DELETE FROM patch_list WHERE patch_id = <patch_id>